awsdocs/amazon-rds-user-guide/doc_source/custom-concept.md

 ### Support perimeter<a name="custom-concept.workflow.automation.support-perimeter"></a>

 RDS Custom provides additional monitoring capability called the *support perimeter*\.
 This additional monitoring ensures that your RDS Custom instance uses a supported AWS infrastructure, operating system, and database\.
-For more information about the support perimeter, see [Responding to an unsupported configuration](custom-troubleshooting.md#custom-troubleshooting.support-perimeter)\.
+For more information about the support perimeter, see [RDS Custom support perimeter and unsupported configurations](custom-troubleshooting.md#custom-troubleshooting.support-perimeter)\.